-It had cooled down to about 80 on the patio and Little Person wanted to play “restaurant.”
+It had cooled down to about 80 on the patio and Lily wanted to play “restaurant.”
 She put on her skates, grabbed a tablet and pen and skated around “taking orders” from make-believe people.
 Very soon I will be reminded that I am parenting strong-willed children.

 Me: I think I will stop for a cold drink.
 Do you have a chair for another customer?